Hurricane Florence unleashes fury in Carolinas with life-threatening storm surge

-WILMINGTON, N.C. — Hurricane Florence lumbered ashore in North Carolina with howling 90 mph winds and terrifying storm surge early Friday, ripping apart buildings and knocking out power to a half-million homes and businesses as it settled in for what could be a long and extraordinarily destructive drenching.
+WILMINGTON, N.C. — Hurricane Florence lumbered ashore in North Carolina with howling 90 mph winds and terrifying storm surge early Friday, splintering buildings and trapping hundreds of people in high water as it settled in for what could be a long and extraordinarily destructive drenching.

-More than 60 people had to be pulled from a collapsing motel at the height of the storm.
-Hundreds more had to be rescued elsewhere from rising waters, and others could only hold out hope someone would come for them.
+More than 60 people had to be pulled from a collapsing cinderblock motel at the height of the storm.
+Hundreds more had to be rescued elsewhere from rising waters.
+And others could only hope someone would come for them.

 "WE ARE COMING TO GET YOU," the city of New Bern tweeted around 2 a.m.
 "You may need to move up to the second story, or to your attic, but WE ARE COMING TO GET YOU."

+As Florence pounded away, it unloaded heavy rain, flattened trees, chewed up roads and knocked out power to more than a half-million homes and businesses.

-More ominously, forecasters said the onslaught on the coast would last for hours and hours because Florence had come almost to a dead halt at just 3 mph (6 kph) as of midday.
+Ominously, forecasters said the onslaught on the North Carolina-South Carolina coast would last for hours and hours because the hurricane had come almost to a dead stop at just 3 mph (6 kph) as of midday.
+The town of Oriental had gotten more than 18 inches of rain just a few hours into the deluge, while Surf City had 14 inches and it was still coming down.

+North Carolina Gov. Roy Cooper said the hurricane was "wreaking havoc" on the coast and could wipe out entire communities as it makes its "violent grind across our state for days."
+He called the rain an event that comes along only once every 1,000 years.

+"Hurricane Florence is powerful, slow and relentless," he said.
+"It's an uninvited brute who doesn't want to leave."

 There were no immediate reports of any deaths.